top of page

 Neon, concrete, pulley, transformers

-Purchased for Meløy Health and Welfare Centre, Nordland County Municipality, 2021
+Acquired by Meløy Health and Welfare Centre, Nordland County Municipality, 2021.

-The title references Henry Miller’s reflections on humanity’s responsibility toward the Earth and the possibility of awareness emerging through crisis and uncertainty.
+The title draws on Henry Miller’s reflections on humanity’s responsibility toward the Earth, and on the possibility that awareness may emerge through moments of crisis and uncertainty.

 Series of seven photographs